LitiumAB/Education/Developer Education/Tasks/Author service/README.md

     public List<string> Books { get; set; }
     ```

-1. Inject the `IAuthorService`-interface in the constructor of `AuthorViewModelBuilder` and use it to populate the `Books`-property of `AuthorViewModel`
+1. Add a constructor to `AuthorViewModelBuilder` and inject the `IAuthorService`-interface.
+Use the injected interface instance to set the `Books`-property of `AuthorViewModel`

 1. Add a listing of the books in the author page view (_Src\Litium.Accelerator.Mvc\Views\Author\Index.cshtml_), example:
     ```HTML+Razor